shawngraham/hist3812-f22/content/syllabus/schedule.md

 # Interstitial 1

 Oct 3 & Oct 5 - We will explore [Twine](https://twinery.org) and [Ren'Py](https://www.renpy.org/) on these two dates.
 Twine runs in the browser.
 Have Ren'Py installed on a computer.
 If you don't have one, pair up with someone in the class who does.
+If access to a machine of some sort presents an obstacle, please let me know before this date and we'll figure out something together.

 Before class on October 3rd, read [Interactive Fiction in the Humanities Classroom](https://programminghistorian.org/en/lessons/interactive-text-games-using-twine), a Programming Historian tutorial by Gabi Kiriloff.